braid-org/braidjs/antimatter/readme.md

 # antimatter: an algorithm that prunes CRDT/OT history

-[Antimatter](https://braid.org/antimatter) is the world's first peer-to-peer network algorithm that can prune unnecessary history data in a OT, CRDT, or DVCS while peers disconnect and reconnect and need to merge their old changes.
+[Antimatter](https://braid.org/antimatter) is the world's first peer-to-peer synchronization algorithm that can prune its history, while peers disconnect and reconnect and need to merge their old changes.
 In steady-state it prunes down to zero overhead.

 This package implements three objects to demonstrate a working system:
 ```